web3privacy/web3privacy/README.md

 - [DoxyChain](https://www.doxychain.com) - Certificates and eSignatures on the blockchain
 - [Web3Shield](https://www.web3shield.com) - a platform providing insurance, security and privacy focused products for all things Web3.
 - [Black Box](https://bbtt.io) - a sophisticated cryptocurrency transfer anonymiser.
+- [GostPay](https://gostpay.net) - A transaction layer that obfuscates the transaction data so it can be veiled on-chain, thereby applying privacy to the transaction.

 ## Alliances
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/Alliances.png?raw=true)